-Dress Code for Athletics and Special Events
+Dress Code for Athletics/Intramurals

-All shirts worn for athletic practices and field day should be modest, loose fitting, in good repair (no holes, torn sleeves, etc.), should be worn either tucked in or well over the waist of the pants/shorts if not tucked in.
+All shirts worn for athletic practices and field day should be modest, loose fitting, in good repair (no holes, torn sleeves, etc.), and should be worn either tucked in or well over the waist of the pants/shorts if not tucked in.
 No midriffs may be shown.
 T-shirts are preferred-no tank tops, camisoles, or sports bras may be worn as outer garments.
 Sleeveless shirts may be worn if modest.

-Pants/shorts should be modest, in good repair (no holes, torn sleeves, etc.).
-Pants should be worn at the waist and should be no shorter than mid-thigh, and no-longer than just below the knee.
+Pants/shorts should be modest, and in good repair (no holes, torn sleeves, etc.).
+Pants should be worn at the waist and should be no shorter than mid-thigh and no-longer than just below the knee.
 No short-shorts or long baggy shorts may be worn.
 No boxers or undergarments may be visible.
+If a player would like to wear volleyball spandex shorts, they must be covered by loose fitting athletic shorts.

-Jackets and sweatshirts may be worn to school for warmth but must be free of logos and messages, with the following exceptions: sports team logos (e.g., Lions, Spurs) and apparel brand name logos (e.g. the Ralph Lauren "polo") are acceptable, provided they are tasteful and do not make inappropriate allusions.
+Jackets and sweatshirts (including spirit jackets/hoodies with the Falcon logo) may be worn during recess and outdoor transitions for warmth, but must be free of logos and messages, with the following exceptions: small sports team logos (e.g., Falcons, Spurs) and small brand name logos (e.g. the Ralph Lauren "polo") are acceptable, provided they are tasteful and do not make inappropriate allusions.
+All jackets and sweatshirts must be solid colored and may have no patterns or distracting/oversized logos of any kind.

 Footwear should be athletic in nature: no sandals, open-toed, or platform shoes.
-Hats and sunscreen may be appropriate, if the students will be in the sun.
+Hats and sunscreen may be appropriate if the students will be in the sun.
 Hat styles should follow the same guidelines as above.